apache/arrow/docs/source/developers/guide/step_by_step/building.rst

      #. reinstall the R package.

-     The ``make clean`` function is defined in ``r/Makefile`` and will remove any cached object code in the ``r/src/`` directory, insuring you have a clean reinstall.
+     The ``make clean`` function is defined in ``r/Makefile`` and will remove any cached object code in the ``r/src/`` directory, ensuring you have a clean reinstall.
 The ``Makefile`` also includes functions like ``make test``, ``make doc``, etc. and was added to help with common tasks from the command line.